NickGrunert/master-thesis/modules/03_truth_compare.typ

     Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the #abr("HMA"), also called the Kuhn-Munkres algorithm @hungarian1.
     The #abr("HMA") is a computational optimization technique that addresses the assignment problem in polynomial time.
-    It can be utilized to identify the optimal assignment of generated segments to ground truth segments by cost minimization @hungarian2.
+    It can be utilized to identify the optimal assignment of predicted segments to ground truth segments @hungarian2.
-    A two-dimensional matrix of size $n*m$ is employed, wherein $n$ denotes the number of predicted segments and $m$ signifies the number of segments in the ground truth data.
+    A two-dimensional matrix of size $n*m$ is employed, where $n$ denotes the number of predicted segments and $m$ denotes the number of segments in the ground truth data.
     This matrix contains all #abr("IoU") values.
-    The algorithm's function is to calculate the optimal matching pairs between the two sets of segments.
+    The purpose of the algorithm is to calculate the optimal matching pairs between the two sets of segments.
-    Therefore, the #abr("IoU") matrix is simply inverted so that the task becomes minimizing, since typically, an #abr("IoU") would need to be maximized.
+    In order to accomplish this objective, it is necessary to invert the #abr("IoU") matrix.
+    This is because, in the typical case, the #abr("IoU") would need to be maximised; however, in this instance, the objective is to minimise the scores.

     The #abr("HMA") aligns with our objectives, demonstrating enhanced optimization compared to the self-implementation approach due to its status as established library code.
     Additionally, the algorithm inherently produces surfaces that have not been mapped.